SMTG-Bham/ThermoParser/README.md

 ThermoPlotter is a toolkit for quickly, easily and prettily plotting the outputs of specialised analytical codes.
-It is focussed on computational materials science and particularly thermoelectrics materials.
+It is focused on computational materials science and particularly thermoelectrics materials.
 It essentially wraps around [Matplotlib](https://matplotlib.org/) functions, and is intended to be used as a python package, to build